Benzillaist/hw7-fall-22/README.md

 ## Submitting

 If you see this comment, then the autograder has not been published.
 Please be patient.

+Only a single member in your group needs to submit.
+After submitting, that group member should click the `Add Group Members` button on the bottom right of your screen to create a group submission.
+After adding your group members, Gradescope will recognize that the other members have submitted the assignment. **Do not forget to include them in the final submission.**

 - Run `npm run prettier:fix`
 - Login to Gradescope